devankestel/resumany/planning/mvp_and_schedule.md

 9. Dynamic edits (web-sockets) via AJAX/jQuery
 10. Resumes can be public or private
 11. Multiple style options available
+12. Resume sections can be re-ordered via click + drag
-12. Payment option
+13. Payment option
+14. Upload instead of using web form to create new CV.

 General plan -

-Schedule w/milestons + individual bullet list plan for each day.
+Schedule w/milestones + individual bullet list plan for each day.

 Milestones